ISRO: 1990s

-The arrival of the PSLV in 1990s was a major boost for the Indian space programme.
+The arrival of the Polar Satellite Launch Vehicle (PSLV) in 1990s was a major boost for the Indian space programme.
 With the exception of its first flight in 1994 and two partial failures later, the PSLV had a streak of more than 50 successful flights.
 The PSLV enabled India to launch all of its low Earth orbit satellites, small payloads to GTO and hundreds of foreign satellites.
 Along with the PSLV flights, development of a new rocket, a Geosynchronous Satellite Launch Vehicle (GSLV) was going on.
 India tried to obtain upper-stage cryogenic engines from Russia's Glavkosmos but was blocked by the US from doing so.
 As a result, KVD-1 engines were imported from Russia under a new agreement which had limited success and a project to develop indigenous cryogenic technology was launched in 1994, taking two decades to reach fulfillment.
 A new agreement was signed with Russia for seven KVD-1 cryogenic stages and a ground mock-up stage with no technology transfer, instead of five cryogenic stages along with the technology and design in the earlier agreement.
-These engines were used for the initial flights and were named GSLV Mk.1.
-ISRO was under US government sanctions between 6 May 1992 to 6 May 1994.
-After the United States refused to help India with Global Positioning System (GPS) technology during the Kargil War, ISRO was prompted to develop its own satellite navigation system IRNSS (now NaVIC i.e. Navigation with Indian Constellation) which it is now expanding further.
+These engines were used for the initial flights and were named GSLV Mk I. After the United States refused to help India with Global Positioning System (GPS) technology during the Kargil War, ISRO was prompted to develop its own satellite navigation system NavIC, officially called the IRNSS.

-21st century
+2000s and 2010s

 In 2003, Prime Minister Atal Bihari Vajpayee urged scientists to develop technologies to land humans on the Moon and programmes for lunar, planetary and crewed missions were started.
 ISRO launched Chandrayaan-1 aboard PSLV in 2008, purportedly the first probe to verify the presence of water on the Moon.

 ISRO launched the Mars Orbiter Mission (or Mangalyaan) aboard PSLV in 2013, which later became the first Asian spacecraft to enter Martian orbit, making India the first country to succeed at this on its first attempt.

 Subsequently, the cryogenic upper stage for GSLV rocket became operational, making India the sixth country to have full launch capabilities.
 A new heavier-lift launcher LVM3 was introduced in 2014 for heavier satellites and future human space missions.

 In September 2019, Project NETRA was publicly announced to help counter problems associated with space debris and near-earth objects.